 Sideloaders allow you to place your aisles closer together, as they can easily fit in between them and pick out equipment from either side.
 Another example of warehouse equipment opening up your floor space is the use of racks, stacking frames and mezzanines.
 With this storage and handling equipment, you can stack pallets and materials higher safely.

-By increasing your warehouse’s capacity, you get to hold more goods without increasing your storage costs.
+Increasing your warehouse’s capacity allows you to hold more goods without increasing your storage costs.
 Efficient storage means efficient production.
 As a result, you can raise your overall production ability and potentially raise your profitability.

 4. Better Work Conditions and Worker Safety